-Attendees Regular Attends as attendee required
+Attendees Regular attendee Attends as required

-Chief Executive Officer ✓
+Chief Executive Officer /

-Head of Human Resources ✓
+Head of Human Resources 1

-Appropriate external advisers √
+Appropriate external advisers 1

 Advisory services

 During the year, Korn Ferry and Egon Zehnder provided recruitment consultancy services to the Committee, in addition to recruitment and HR services which they provide to the company.
 They are both signatories to the Voluntary Code of Conduct for Executive search firms on gender diversity and best practice.